femmerling/EmeraldBox/readme.md

 Thus, comes EmeraldBox, an easy-to-use, light-weight, and easy-to-deploy framework.

 EmeraldBox comes in a localized environment and includes standard packages that are commonly used in web development.
 The tool includes framework management tools and is designed to give ease for developers in managing database and migrations.
+EmeraldBox is build with REST in mind.

 We are standing in the shoulder of giants, leveraging the following technologies and knitting them to work hand-in-hand:
 * Twitter Bootstrap